hphelion/documentation/commercial/commercial.release-notes.md

     - sudo service nova-conductor restart
     - sudo service neutron-openvswitch-agent restart

+* After deleting a cloud or an entire HP Helion OpenStack Commercial installation, make sure you perform a full disk erasure on the associated storage devices to prevent exposure of sensitive data that may have been stored there.

 ###Known issues in this release### {#known-issues}

 The following are the known issues for HP Helion OpenStack beta: